 and any new funds created by the City unless specifically exempted by the City Council and this Policy.
-This policy does not apply to funds invested in the City's deferred compensation plan or other retirement plans.

 III.
 PRUDENCE

 The standard of prudence to be used by investment officers and Finance Administrators shall be the "prudent person" standard and shall be applied in the context of managing an overall portfolio.